Yobi-ai/citegraph/README.md

 ## 2. Project Overview
 - [ ] Brief summary of the project (2-3 sentences):
         CiteGraph is a GNN based system for classifying research papers into topics using the structure and content of a citation network.
-        It uses node features and edge connections to improve classification performance.
+        It uses node features and edge connections to improve classification performance over traditional NLP methods.

 - [ ] Problem statement and motivation:
-        The project aims to develop an efficient and accurate system for classifying academic papers based on their citation networks and content.
+        Traditional NLP methods classify papers solely on content, ignoring rich interconnections that exist between them.
-        By leveraging graph neural networks, we can capture both the structural relationships between papers and their content features.
+        Our project explores how graph-based learning can often outperform these traditional methods and how to set up a fully functioning pipeline to integrate, deploy and reproduce the outcome.
+Citation networks have been found to prove meaningful relations between documents in academic research papers.
+These relations often indicate similarities in topics, which are often ignored by traditional text classification models.

 - [ ] Main objectives:
         - Build a reproducible ML pipeline for classifying nodes in a citation network.
         - Use graph-based models (GCN/GAT) for semi-supervised node classification.